Aleqxi/java-ec2/documentation/project_backlog.md

 ## Steps to be done

+* Track and fix some array length +-1 issue that prints when testing, found 25.4.2021
 * After first performance tests are completed, enhance performance with tracking already saved words.
 * Finalize the user interface
 * Finalize the documentation